vijaysridhara/ImageLibrarian/index.md

 3. 500mb to 2GB of Diskspace for cache, based on your content
 4. .NET Framework 6.0.7

-### 06 Aug 2022, Beta 0.1.1 released

-## Defects fixed
-1. Copy and then paste was not working
-2. Paste (after copy) is pulling old thumbnails if present in cache

-## Shortcuts enabled
-1. Ctrl + C = Copy
-2. Ctrl + V = Paste
-3. Ctrl + F5 = Refresh thumbnail
-4. Delete = Delete thumb
-5. Ctrl + Delete =Delete file on disk
-6. Ctrl + A = Select all
-7. Enter = Open file in simple view

 So without wasting any time, where is my download
 ## Download Beta 0.1.1 of ImageLibrarian